Recent Posts

 Just How Fast is EJS?

-So EJS works well for our marketing site and administration app with pages being able to be rendered in single-digit milliseconds.
-But what about the really heavily hit stuff - the comment widget itself?
+For this project, EJS works well for the marketing site and administration app with pages being able to be rendered in single-digit milliseconds.
+But what about the really heavily hit stuff - the embedded widgets this project serves?

-Quick Background - How The Comment Widget Works
+Quick Background - How The Embedded Widgets Work

 The script (#1) is needed to control the iframe - its styling, the auto resizing, etc.